NLnetLabs/nsd-manual/source/configuration.rst

 By default :command:`nsd-control` is limited to localhost, as well as encrypted, but some people may want to remotely administer their nameserver.
 What you then do is setup :command:`nsd-control` to listen to the public IP address, with ``control-interface: <IP>`` after the control-enable statement.

-Furthermore, you copy the key files :file:`/etc/nsd/nsd_server.pem` :file:`/etc/nsd/nsd_control.*` to a remote host on the internet; on that host you can run :command:`nsd-control` with ``-c <special config file>`` which references same IP address ``control-interface`` and references the copies of the key files with ``server-cert-file``, ``control-key-file`` and ``control-cert-file`` config lines after the ``control-enable`` statement.
-The nsd-server authenticates the nsd-control client, and also the nsd-control client authenticates the nsd-server.
+Furthermore, you copy the key files :file:`/etc/nsd/nsd_server.pem` :file:`/etc/nsd/nsd_control.*` to a remote host on the internet; on that host you can run :command:`nsd-control` with :option:`-c <special config file>` which references same IP address ``control-interface`` and references the copies of the key files with ``server-cert-file``, ``control-key-file`` and ``control-cert-file`` config lines after the ``control-enable`` statement.
+The nsd-server authenticates the nsd-control client, and also the :command:`nsd-control` client authenticates the nsd-server.

 When you are done with the configuration file, check the syntax using